 However, employers cannot get around California wage and hour laws by simply

 Unless the person hired meets the legal definition of independent contractor, s/he is an employee, and must receive all the protections California employment law provides to employees.3

-Below, our California employment law attorneys answer the following frequently asked questions about the distinction between independent contractors and employees:
+Below, our California labor and employment law attorneys answer the following frequently asked questions about the distinction between independent contractors and employees:

-- 1. What is the difference between an independent contractor and an employee in California employment law?
+- 1. What is the difference between an independent contractor and an employee in California?

 - 2. What if I signed an agreement stating that I am an independent contractor?

-- 4. What damages are available if I file a wage and hour lawsuit against my employer for misclassifying me as an independent contractor in California?
+- 4. What damages are available if I file a lawsuit?

 - 5. How long do I have to file a lawsuit against my employer in California?

-- 6. Can my employer fire me for reporting independent contractor misclassification in California?
+- 6. Can my employer fire me for reporting independent contractor misclassification?